-An alternate way to get to the church is via a taxi or Uber from your location in the metro area.
+An alternate way to get to the church is via a taxi from your location in the metro area.
 Many drivers will know where this large church is located.
 If not, give the driver the address of the church below.

 And it is relatively easy to catch a taxi on the streets near the church to return.

 Address: Carrera 69 # C5-05 – San Joaquín barrio in Laureles-Estadio, Medellín

 Hours: The church is normally open in the mornings for mass and again later in the afternoon for mass.
 But we recommend calling to make sure the church is open.

 The Beautiful Churches in Medellín and the Aburrá Valley